 Scrum in software development is a project management framework applicable to software with complex requirements and tight deadlines.

-Many IT industry businesses have adopted the agile development methodology which is based on iterative and incremental processes in their development project to increase efficiency and the product quality.
-According to a report by CA Technologies, teams that adopt scrum into their process improve the product quality by 250%.
+Many IT industry businesses have adopted the agile development methodology which is based on iterative and incremental processes in their development project to increase efficiency and product quality.
+According to a report by CA Technologies, teams that adopt Scrum into their process improve product quality by 250%.

 Benefits of Scrum in software development include:

 A survey by Digital.ai reported that 66% of agile software delivery experts recognize the importance of the scrum framework.
 The fact that scrum makes it easy for a team to self-organize every process, deal with unpredictable outcomes, and resolve complex problems makes it the most preferred Agile approach in the IT industry.
 In this article, we are going to dive into the different aspects of agile and the role it plays in software development.